openshift/ci-docs/content/en/docs/architecture/ci-operator.md

   - "mytests" # does not promote the test image
   namespace: "ocp"
   name: "4.5"
 {{< / highlight >}}

+### Publishing to an Integration Namespace

+For projects that do not need to refer to all images belonging to a specific version can publish their images to separate `ImageStreams` in one `Namespace`.
+In order to publish `images` to many integration `ImageStreams`, in one `Namespace`, add the following `promotion` stanza to `ci-operator` configuration.

+* the `pipeline:src` tag, published as `ocp/repo-scripts:4.5` containing the latest version of the repository
+* the `stable:component` tag, published as `ocp/mycomponent:4.5` containing the output component itself

+`ci-operator` configuration:

+{{< highlight yaml >}}
+promotion:
+  additional_images:
+    repo-scripts: "src"    # promotes "src" as "repo-scripts"
+  excluded_images:
+  - "mytests" # does not promote the test image
+  namespace: "ocp"
+  tag: "4.5"
+{{< / highlight >}}

 ## Describing Inclusion in an OpenShift Release